-- In urban areas, stormwater runoff from rain and snowmelt flows from rooftops, paved areas, and yards and is directed to storm drains.
+- In urban areas, runoff from rain and snowmelt flows from rooftops, paved areas, and yards and is directed to storm drains.
 Even a light rain or the flow from a garden hose or lawn irrigation system can result in runoff.

 - As runoff water flows, it can collect and carry pollutants including soil, fertilizer, pesticides and yard waste.
 This polluted water flows to storm drains, through storm sewers, and then is discharged to surface water.